-AHLEF, Hcareers Report Shows that Gen Z Wants to Work in Hotels — LODGING
+AHLEF, Hcareers Report Shows that Gen Z Wants to Work in Hotels

 The study, commissioned by AHLEF was administered in an effort to understand the perceptions of Generation Z towards careers in hospitality and ultimately how the hospitality industry can better position itself to attract and retain Generation Z talent.
 For more information on the research visit ahlef.org/summaries.

 A downloadable copy of the report is available here.
 An infographic highlighting key findings is also available here.
-For more information on the study, plus career development resources and information on apprenticeship programs, visit AHLEF.org.